wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 - `--referenced_reset_interval=120s` the interval with which the referenced bytes are restored to 0 state.
 This is required to assess how big the working set is over time of application operation
 - `--store_container_labels=true` this is required to be able to later identify which container belongs to which.

-Besides that, deployment adds service monitoring to prometheus.
+Besides that, deployment adds service monitoring to Prometheus.

 #### Rules